career decision

 tip:

-If you stop and count the number of UK private businesses by percentage, at any time, over 75% will be businesses with only the owner without any employees in other word one-man band entrepreneurs!
+If you stop and count the number of UK private businesses by percentage, at any time, around 75% will be businesses with only the owner without any employees in other word one-man band entrepreneurs!

 Gearing for success